 Research the company or market

 After determining the intent of your letter, the next step should involve researching the company you intend to communicate with, its brand and identity, market, and products or services.
-Similarly, if you are writing the letter to expand your client base, it is best for you to research popular products or services that compete with your business and how you can provide information that will convince these clients to buy from you instead.
+Similarly, if you are writing a letter to expand your client base, it is best for you to research popular products or services that compete with your business and how you can provide information that will convince these clients to buy from you instead.

 Identify a need